k-int/gors-hub-keycloak/README.md

 [Keycloak.X]: https://www.keycloak.org/migration/migrating-to-quarkus

-Reshare-hub specific keycloak with plugins for LMS authn and other config
+OpenRS-hub specific keycloak with plugins for LMS authn and other config

 In development, after checkout create a